In This Section

 How to contact us

-We have a Designated Safeguarding Lead at HCPS which is our headteacher, Mr. S Dainty.
+We have a Designated Safeguarding Lead at HCPS which is our headteacher, Mrs. S Hope.

 We also have a team of Deputy Designated Safeguarding Leads.
 They are:

 Mrs. E Andrew (Assistant SENCo)